sjoulbak/companion_forms/readme.txt

 - id: int(6) A_I Unique
 - title: varchar(255) NOT NULL
 - content: varchar(255) NULL
-Oh and manually add data (or fix the submit button :P)

 == Description ==
 Companion Forms is a simple plugin which allows you to make forms using multi-steps/pages